fideloper/Vaprobash/readme.md

 ## Contribute!

 Do it!
 Any new install or improvement on existing ones are welcome!
-Please see the [contributing doc](/contributing.md), which only asks that pull requests be made to the `develop` branch.
+Please see the [contributing doc](/contributing.md).